-We adopted a director compensation policy for the independent directors of our board, as "independent" is defined by NASDAQ Stock Market rules, which became effective for our fiscal year beginning April 1, 2014.
-Under the independent director compensation policy, our independent directors are entitled to receive a \$25,000 annual retainer, payable in cash or shares of our common stock.
-For service on a committee of the Board, an independent director is entitled to receive an additional annual cash retainer of \$7,500 for Audit and Compensation Committee members and \$5,000 for Corporate Governance and Nominating Committee members.
-In lieu of the annual cash retainer for committee participation, each independent director serving as a chair of a Board committee shall receive an annual cash retainer of \$15,000 for Audit and Compensation Committee chairs and \$10,000 for the Corporate Governance and Nominating Committee chair.
+We adopted a director compensation policy for the independent directors of our board, as "independent" is defined by NASDAQ Stock Market rules, which policy became effective for our fiscal year beginning April 1, 2014.
+Under our independent director compensation policy, our independent directors are entitled to receive a \$25,000 annual retainer, payable in cash or shares of our common stock.
+For service on a committee of the Board, an independent director is entitled to receive an additional annual cash retainer of \$7,500 for service on our Audit Committee and Compensation Committee and \$5,000 for service on our Corporate Governance and Nominating Committee.
+In lieu of the annual cash retainer for committee participation, each independent director serving as a chair of a Board committee shall receive an annual cash retainer of \$15,000 for the Audit Committee and Compensation Committee chairs and \$10,000 for the Corporate Governance and Nominating Committee chair.
 In addition, each independent director will also receive an annual grant of an option or warrant to purchase a minimum of 12,000 shares of our common stock, which will vest monthly over a one year period from the date of grant.
-Prorated grants will be made for partial years of service.
+Prorated grants are made for partial years of service.